KopterBuzz/NOBlackBox/INSTALL.md

 The recording will be saved to disk when you go back to the main menu.

-You will find the TacView recordings in the %USERPROFILE%\Documents\NOTacView directory.
+You will find the TacView recordings in the %localappdata%low\Shockfront\NuclearOption\Replays directory.